 Homeowners or purchasers should contact their builder for specific plans and drawings.
 The municipality may have drawings on file as part of the building permit process.
 Copies of these drawings may be obtained through freedom of information and duplicated for a small fee by contacting Building Services at 905-845-6601, ext.
 7376.

 Most new subdivisions include a stormwater management facility, which often appear as a landscaped pond.
 These ponds are designed to collect runoff after a heavy rainfall, treat and discharge it into rivers and creeks.
-Ponds are monitored and maintained by the developer, including routine dredging of the area, until the municipality assumes the subdivision (up to 10 years).
+Ponds are monitored and maintained by the developer, including routine dredging of the area, until the municipality assumes the subdivision (up to 10 years after construction).

 Driveway construction within the public road allowance is the responsibility of the developer.
+The standard in Oakville is for concrete driveway aprons.
 It is often recommended that paving a driveway be delayed, so that natural settlement can occur.
 Always refer to your Agreement of Purchase and Sale with regard to construction responsibility and timing of completion.

 Can I widen my driveway and who should I contact?